-Notes to the separate financial statements - For the six months period ended 30 June 2020
+Notes to the separate interim financial statements For the nine months period ended 30 September 2020

 (All amounts in the notes are shown in Egyptian Pounds unless otherwise stated)

 Basis of preparation of the separate financial statements (continued)

 The subsidiaries and associates are accounted for in the Parent Company's separate financial statements at cost method.
 Under this method, investments are recognised at the cost of acquisition, including goodwill, less any impairment loss.
 Dividends are recognised in the statement of profit or loss, when the dividends are approved to be distributed and the Company's right of collection is established.